 4) After some time e3 will occur (see diagram 3) due to increased output in the industry caused by increases in the number of firms and /or new capacity by existing firms.
 More factors of production have entered the industry.
 If the equilibrium in this example moves from e2 to e3 the opposite can also occur and firms will leave the industry and factors of production will have to find alternative uses or become unemployed.
 Firms cannot endure loss making in the long run.
 Profits must occur.
 Allocation of resources follows.

-Task 1 Draw the area of producer surplus as a result of the change in demand when D shifts to D1.
+Task 1: Draw the area of producer surplus as a result of the change in demand when D shifts to D1.
 This will test your understanding of webnote 106

 Task 2: Why does S1 shifts to S2?